gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 }
 ```

-If we want to define an initializer that initializes this tuple to nil, we
+If we want to define an initializer that initializes this tuple to `nil`, we
-either have to use a Swift source generator or use unsafe code:
+either have to use a Swift source generator or write unsafe code:

 ```swift
 extension PointerCache {